hamzawaleed0102/hamzawaleed.com/clcw5r26b000008kzhqk1h7mq.md

 ## Try yourself!

-If you're interested in installing the Anonymity Slack Bot in your workspace, you can easily do so by visiting [**Anonymity**](https://anonymity.webflow.io/).
-On this website, you'll find an **Add to Slack** button to integrate it into your Slack workspace.
+If you're interested in installing the Anonymity Slack Bot in your workspace, you can easily do so by visiting [**<mark>Anonymity</mark>**](https://anonymity.webflow.io/).
+On this website, you'll find an [**<mark>Add to Slack</mark>**](https://anonymity.webflow.io/) button to integrate it into your Slack workspace.

 Once installed, you'll be able to start using the bot right away and experience the benefits of anonymous communication and collaboration within your team.

-To start using the bot, you can run `/anony` command in any slack channel.
+To start using the bot, you can run `/anony` command in any Slack channel.
 The bot must be invited to private channels to work.

 Thank you for your support and stay tuned for more exciting SaaS projects from me in the future.